Auto Graph Encoder-Decoder for Neural Network Pruning: Abstract

 \section{Abstract}

-Model compression aims to deploy deep neural networks (DNN) to mobile devices with limited computing power and storage resource.
-However, most of the existing model compression methods rely on manually defined rules, which requires domain expertise.
-In this paper, we propose an auto graph encoder-decoder model compression (AGMC) method combined with graph neural networks (GNN) and reinforcement learning (RL) to find the best compression policy.
-We model the target DNN as a graph and use GNN to learn the embeddings of the DNN automatically.
-In the experiments, we first compared our method with rule-based DNN embedding methods to show the graph auto encoder-decoder's effectiveness.
-Our learning-based DNN embedding achieved better performance and a higher compression ratio with fewer search steps.
-Moreover, we evaluated the AGMC on CIFAR-10 and ILSVRC-2012 datasets and compared handcrafted and learning-based model compression approaches.
-Our method outperformed handcrafted and learning-based methods on ResNet-56 with $3.6\%$ and $1.8\%$ higher accuracy, respectively.
-Furthermore, we achieved a higher compression ratio than state-of-the-art methods on MobileNet-V2 with just $0.93\%$ accuracy loss.
+Model compression aims to deploy deep neural networks (DNN) on mobile devices with limited computing and storage resources.
+However, most of the existing model compression methods rely on manually defined rules, which require domain expertise.
+DNNs are essentially computational graphs, which contain rich structural information.
+In this paper, we aim to find a suitable compression policy from DNNs' structural information.
+We propose an automatic graph encoder-decoder model compression (AGMC) method combined with graph neural networks (GNN) and reinforcement learning (RL).
+We model the target DNN as a graph and use GNN to learn the DNN's embeddings automatically.
+We compared our method with rule-based DNN embedding model compression methods to show the effectiveness of our method.
+Results show that our learning-based DNN embedding achieves better performance and a higher compression ratio with fewer search steps.
+We evaluated our method on over-parameterized and mobile-friendly DNNs and compared our method with handcrafted and learning-based model compression approaches.
+On over parameterized DNNs, such as ResNet-56, our method outperformed handcrafted and learning-based methods with $4.36\%$ and $2.56\%$ higher accuracy, respectively.
+Furthermore, on MobileNet-v2, we achieved a higher compression ratio than state-of-the-art methods with just $0.93\%$ accuracy loss.